johangithub/AFMAN11-217v1/chp15.md

 45°/180°, 80°/260°, and base turn reversal procedures must be entered from a track within ± 30° of the outbound reversal track (Figure 15.5).
 There is a special rule for base turns: for base turns where the ± 30° entry sector does not include the reciprocal of the inbound track, the entry sector is expanded to include the reciprocal.
 (Figure

 15.6).
-If the aircraft‘s arrival track is not within the entry sector:
+If the aircraft's arrival track is not within the entry sector:

 15.4.2.2.2.1.
 Comply with the published entry restrictions or arrival routing; or